Threads of Compassion is a group of people looking to offer comfort and support to survivors of sexual assault or abuse.

-Anyone whose life has been affected by sexual assault or abuse is welcome to knit or crochet a scarf which will then be given to a victim of sexual violence.
+Anyone whose life has been affected by sexual assault or abuse is welcome to knit or crochet a scarf for Threads of Compassion, to be given anonymously to a survivor of sexual violence.

 While the majority of scarves are created by survivors, friends or family of survivors, anyone who wishes to take a stand against sexual violence may participate as well.
 Each scarf is a gesture of love, comfort and support to those suffering through the unspeakable pain of

 sexual assault or abuse.